Build Your First Blog in Hugo

 Pick a Theme

 In Hugo, there is no default theme so you should select your own from Hugo Themes.
-Here I am going to use Beautiful Hugo, it’s my personal preference, you can choose whichever you want.
+Here I am using my theme Lightbi, it’s my personal preference, you can choose whichever you want.

 Modify Configuration

-In the exampleSite folder there is also a config file, copy the same and replace it with the existing config file in your root folder.
+In the exampleSite folder there is also a config file named hugo.toml, copy the same and paste it in the newblog folder.
 There are a lot of parameters in the config file, but you don’t need to modify any of them now.
 If you need you can check in later.

-Make sure that the extracted folder name as beautifulhugo which should be same as the parameter theme = "beautifulhugo".
+Make sure that the extracted folder name as lightbi-hugo which should be same as the parameter theme = "lightbi-hugo".

-Our Hugo blog is almost ready, to see the same in browser run hugo serve in command prompt.
+Your Hugo website is almost ready, to see the same in browser run hugo server in command prompt.
+You can see the localhost link in the command prompt where your website is running, mostly it will run on 1313 port.

 Create a post

-For creating a new post create a new markdown file with .md extension and input your posts.
-For modifying the title, subtiltle, date etc you need to edit the Front Matter.
+For creating a new post, create a new markdown file with .md extension and insert your contents in it.
+You can modify the title, subtiltle, date, etc from the Front Matter.
 By this way you can add more posts in your blog and create more content.

-Remember to change the structure you need to edit the files in layouts folder and to change the css,js or images you have to go to static folder.
+Remember to change the structure of the website you have to edit the files in layouts folder and to change the CSS and images you can go to assets folder.

 Don’t bother about the looks now, make your content first, you can tweak the styles later.